 Moreover, the successful application of the Box-Pierce and BDS tests on the residuals of the ARIMA + ELM model confirmed its capacity to accurately reflect the underlying data structure without significant issues of autocorrelation or nonlinearity.

-In summary, this study emphasizes the crucial role of combining both linear and nonlinear techniques to improve the accuracy of agricultural price forecasting models.
-The results provide valuable insights for agricultural economics and market forecasting, offering stakeholders a dependable tool for informed decision-making.
+In summary, this study emphasized the crucial role of combining both linear and nonlinear techniques to improve the accuracy of agricultural price forecasting models.
+The results provided valuable insights for agricultural economics and market forecasting, offering stakeholders a dependable tool for informed decision-making.
 Future studies could examine the fusion of hybrid models with additional advanced machine learning or deep learning methodologies to further improve prediction accuracy and aid in strategic agricultural market decisions.

 REFERENCES